akkartik/teliva/README.md

 further dependencies.
 It should need just a Linux (or maybe some other Unix?) kernel, a C compiler, 12kLoC of Lua in this repo, ncurses.

+## Isn't this just an IDE?

+There's one big difference: these apps are not intended to be runnable outside of the Teliva environment.
+Editing the sources will always be a core feature that's front and center in the UI.

+At the moment this isn't much of a restriction given how trivial the differences with Lua are.
+You also don't get much benefit in exchange for taking on this restriction.
+Let's see if that changes.

+A second, more subtle difference: it's primarily an environment for _running_ apps, and only secondarily for editing them.
+Starting up the environment puts you in a running app by default.
+Creating an app from a clean slate is a low-priority use case, as is lots of specialized support for developing complex apps.
+The sweet spot for Teliva is simple apps that people will want to edit after using for a while.

 ## Why Lua?

 It's reputedly the fastest interpreted language per line of implementation